-Accounting for about 58% of GDP and 51% of employment, the services sector is the largest and fastest-growing segment of Romania's economy.
+Accounting for about 61% of GDP and 49% of employment, the services sector is the largest and fastest-growing segment of Romania's economy.
 Significant sub-sectors include wholesale and retail trade, transportation and storage, banking and financial services, public administration, and tourism.

 Tourism: Despite steady growth in recent years, Romania's tourism market remains one of Europe's smallest.
-In 2022, Romania hosted just over 11.3 million tourists.
-Key attractions include the Bran Castle (the mythical home of Dracula-see p.
-5 of History and Myth); Bucharest's historical center; health spas near Transylvanian salt lakes and the Black Sea, and winter sports areas in the Carpathian Mountains.
+In 2023, Romania hosted just over 13.65 million tourists.
+Key attractions include the Bran Castle (the mythical home of Dracula-see History and Myth); Bucharest's historical center; health spas near Transylvanian salt lakes and the Black Sea; and winter sports areas in the Carpathian Mountains.
 Most tourists come from Hungary, Bulgaria, Italy, Germany, and Poland.